5 Big Losses From the Latest Hagerty Price Guide

 Average decrease: -15%

 For classic Ferrari fans, this is an important car.
 The 250 GT Pinin Farina (PF) Coupe is a must-have for any sizable classic Ferrari collection, and the 250 series as a whole is without doubt the most recognizable of the classic Ferrari road cars.
-That basic shape defined and era for the brand and the 250 Colombo engine powered some of the most important cars of all time, like the 250 GTO and 250 SWB.
+That basic shape defined an era for the brand and the 250 Colombo engine powered some of the most important cars of all time, like the 250 GTO and 250 SWB.
 To own a 250 GT PF Coupe is to share DNA with these legends.

 Looks, heritage and a less insane cost (relative to their crazy-valuable cousins, at least) have kept the 250 GT PF Coupe’s values steady over the years as the cars around them have seen more pronounced fluctuations.
 That said, there are a number of factors going on here which contributed to the drop.
 First being a poor showing of 1950s-60s Ferraris as a whole at the Monterey auctions over the summer.
 While Monterey is a small snippet of the market generally, it is always a watershed event for the Ferrari market.
 The poor showing there and low expert sentiment about the wider market were huge contributors.
 Less obvious is an undeniable market shift happening at all levels.
 As Gen X have taken over as the dominant collecting demographic, they are buying cars they relate to more.
 Why buy a 250 GT when a Testarossa or F40 is the Ferrari they grew up dreaming about?
 The 250, meanwhile, is overwhelmingly a car collected by the old guard, which does present headwinds for the future.

-Doom and gloom aside, this car remains a work of art that still is a must have car if you have the means to collect Ferraris.
+Doom and gloom aside, this car remains a work of art that still is a must-have car if you have the means to collect Ferraris.
 However, it may have forever shifted from a logical entry point to serious Ferrari collecting to a car you simply buy to round out the collection.

 2003–10 Bentley Continental GT